microsoft/EdgeML/tf/README.md

     python bonsai_example.py -h

-Note that bonsai_example.py expects the data to be in specific format:
+Note that, similar to `protoNN_example.py`, `bonsai_example.py`
-Expects .npy files having [lbl feats] form for each datapoint and is a part of the bigger matrix (train or test) in a row-wise fashion
+assumes that data is in a specific format.
-`train.npy` and `test.npy` should be present in the data directory being passed as an argument
+It is assumed that train and test data is contained in two files, `train.npy` and `test.npy`.
+Each containing a 2D numpy array of dimension `[numberOfExamples, numberOfFeatures + 1]`.
+The first column of each matrix is assumed to contain label information.
+For an N-Class problem, we assume the labels are integers from 0 through N-1.